kashano/cs-ctrl/README.md

 CS-CTRL
 ===================
-This project contains some drafts of Aurelia custom elements
+This project contains some early drafts of custom element controls for use with [Aurelia][AureliaLink].
+They are all works in progress and in various states of disrepair.

+Suggested code improvements welcome.

 Installation
 -------------